 Common Symptoms of Occipital Neuralgia

 The most obvious symptom of occipital neuralgia is pain.
 The pain tends to begin in the upper neck area and radiates over the back, side, and top of the head to the eyebrows and often behind the eyes.
 It is described as a cycle of pain that begins with a spasm or electrical shock-type sensation, followed by pain and another spasm.
 Most sufferers describe it as a throbbing, constant pain that they can find little relief from.
 This pain is hard to alleviate with over-the-counter pain relievers, although some find a marginal degree of success, relying on OTC’s can lead to overuse and dependency.
-This is where occipital neuralgia massage can help deliver on-demand relief when you need it.
+This is where occipital neuralgia massage can help deliver on-demand relief when you need it and an inexpensive neck massager for tension headaches can do the trick.

 Occipital neuralgia affects the nerves and makes them inflamed and sensitive.
 This means even the scalp can be more sensitive, and something as simple as hair brushing can cause someone with this condition pain.
 Sensitivity to light during bouts of pain (and between them) is often reported, but they’re not generally a trigger.
 The headaches are debilitating, random, and long-lasting.